Uttarakhand: Architecture and crafts

-Garwhali Miniature painting is a form of miniature painting that flourished in the region between the 17th and 19th century.
-Mola Ram is credited as the true father of the Garhwali Branch of the wider Pahari School.
+Religious architecture forms an important part of the state's built heritage.
+Temples in the Himalayan districts commonly incorporate stone and timber construction, while the temples of the Char Dham—Badrinath, Kedarnath, Gangotri, and Yamunotri—are among the best-known religious structures in the region.
+Jageshwar in Almora district is a temple complex dating largely from the early medieval period, while the group of temples at Baijnath represents example of medieval North Indian Nagara-style architecture Garwhali Miniature painting is a form of miniature painting that flourished in the region between the 17th and 19th century.
+Mola Ram is credited as a pioneer of the Garhwali Branch of the wider Pahari School.
 Kumaoni art often is geometrical in nature, while Garhwali art is known for its closeness to nature.